df is a pandas DataFrame with columns A, B, C and D # # scatter plot of A vs B, with a hover tool giving the # values of A, B, C and D plot(A, B, 'x') # same, but only showing C (to deal with DataFrames with # loads of columns) plot(A, B, 'x', cols=['C'])

 You can pass all sorts of other parameters to the function too – such as marker shapes to use (circles, squares etc), a figure to plot on to, and any other parameters that the bokeh scatter function accepts (such as color, size etc).

-Anyway, the code is below – feel free to use it in any way you want, and I hope it’s useful.
+Anyway, the code is available at this gist – feel free to use it in any way you want, and I hope it’s useful.